Logan289/ScreenTimeBruteForce/README.md

 3. Brute force pins from 1 to 9999

-4. Adds successful pin to local database
+4. Adds successful pins to local database

 ## How to Protect Against